-This topology could be extended in a similar fashion to constitute a super-super-cluster (level-3 unit) as shown in figure 2, super-super-super-clusters (level-4 units) and so on.
+This topology could be extended in a similar fashion to constitute a super-super-cluster (level-3 unit) as shown in figure 2, super-super-clusters (level-4 units) and so on.
 A client thus connects to a server node, which is part of a cluster, which in turn is part of a super-cluster and so on and so forth.
-We limit the number of super-clusters within a super-super-cluster, the number of clusters within a super-cluster viz. the block-limit to 64.
+We limit the number of super-clusters within a super-super-cluster, the number of clusters within a super cluster and the number of nodes within a cluster viz. the block-limit to 64.
 In an N-level system this scheme allows for $2_N^6 \times 2{N-1}^6 \times \cdots \times 2_0^6$ i.e $2^{6(N+1)}$ server nodes to be present in the system.